apache/couchdb/src/docs/src/intro/curl.rst

         shell> curl 'http://couchdb:5984/_uuids?count=5'

 .. note::
-    On Microsoft Windows, use double-quotes anywhere you see single-quotes in the following examples.
-Use doubled double-quotes ("") anywhere you see single double-quotes.
+    On Microsoft Windows, use doubled double-quotes ("") anywhere you see single double-quotes.
 For example, if you see:

     .. code-block:: bash